 You can illustrate this process in the state diagram we just discussed, using the red arrows shown.
 Notice how the 3rd arrow goes through the ‘solution + crystals’ area.
 If you do not cool down this type of candy quick enough, it might crystallize in this region, ruining your glassy structure!

 The reality is more complex (unfortunately)

 Even though the basic concepts we discussed are all true for sugar candies, in reality it is a little more complicated.
 As we mentioned, the state diagram that we showed is for sucrose (‘regular’ sugar).
 However, sucrose isn’t completely stable at higher temperatures.
-When you cook it you might be breaking down some of the sucrose into invert sugar.
+When you cook it you might be breaking down some of the sucrose into invert sugar – we do this on purpose when making a Dutch style of pulled candy.
 Invert sugar behaves slightly differently that sucrose does.
 A big difference is that it doesn’t crystallize as easily, so it can actually prevent crystallization from occurring even though you thought you were in the ‘solution + crystals’ zone.

 And invert sugar isn’t the only factor at play.
 Adding other syrups such as corn syrup can also prevent crystallization of sugar from occurring where it normally would have!
 It’s a feature we use when making a lot of different types of caramel for instance.

 That said, we never said candy making was easy ;-).
 However, use this bit of scientific understanding to help you tweak and problem solve your candy and you will come a long way.
 We’ve written a few guides that bring this knowledge into the ‘real’ world to help you with exactly that.
 Read more about rock sugar, caramel, sugar syrups, or crystallized sugar cookies to bring it all to life!

 Phase/state transitions of confectionery sweeteners: thermodynamic and kinetic aspects, 2010, R.W.
 Hartel et. al., link